Dentistry

 Now, the common types you might see.

-Ulcers have various forms because they can originate from multiple issues.
+Ulcers take various forms because they can arise from multiple causes.
 Let’s explore the types of ulcers.

 These are small, round ulcers that many people get repeatedly.
 They usually cause discomfort and tend to clear up within one to two weeks without special treatment.
-They could occur in the form of a single sore or multiple sores.
+They may present as a single sore or multiple sores.

 Why do they happen?